 At the final hearing, you may address the approval of your settlement agreement, uncontested no-fault divorce, and resuming your maiden name as part of a divorce or separation (separate support and maintenance action).

 You should dress "business casual" or nicer- no flip flops, shorts, mini-skirts, t-shirts with offensive slogans, or tank tops.
 Please do not plan to bring children with you.
 Children are not allowed in the courtroom except in very limited circumstances, and bailiffs cannot watch your child.
 Do not bring weapons (including pocketknives) of any kind.
-Leave your cell phone in the car.
+Leave your cell phone and smartwatch in the car.